BabbarOpsBabbarOps ← Back to site

 What should I look for in incident command software?

-How does incident command software support the patrol-to-SWAT handoff?
+How does incident command software support the patrol to SWAT handoff?

-When a live-synced workspace is in use, a SWAT team activating mid-incident inherits what patrol already established — containment positions, assignments, intel, and the operational picture — instead of rebuilding it from a verbal briefing.
+When a live synced workspace is in use, a SWAT team activating mid incident inherits what patrol already established (containment positions, assignments, intel, and the operational picture) instead of rebuilding it from a verbal briefing.
 That turns a costly re-gathering exercise into a head start.

 BabbarOps is an independent commercial product and is not affiliated with or endorsed by any law enforcement agency.